 - Students are not permitted to interfere with other students or their property.

 - Screaming, shouting, playing loud music, or causing any unnecessary loud noise will not be allowed.

-- Profane language, throwing of articles, shooting rubber bands, scuffling or any other unnecessary commotion, or disturbance is not permitted.
+- Profane language, throwing of articles, shooting rubber bands, scuffling, or any other unnecessary commotion, or disturbance is not permitted.

-- Students are to refrain from touching other students; fighting and horseplay and public displays of affection (such as kissing, cuddling) are prohibited.
+- Students are to refrain from touching other students; fighting and horseplay and public displays of affection (such as kissing, and cuddling) are prohibited.

 - Students defacing buses, in any way, will be required to pay for damages and may lose bus riding privileges.

 - Students are not to deface private property on or near bus stops.

 - Students may not tamper with or operate any of the equipment on the bus unless instructed to do so by the driver in an emergency situation.

 - Cleats or spikes may not be worn on the bus.

 - In the event of an emergency evacuation, students will remain with the bus until district transportation is provided.
 Students may be released only to a parent/guardian or authorized agent.

 - Any behavior which is not considered to be in compliance with safe riding practices will be subject to citation and possible loss of riding privileges.